ASA 104 Bareboat Cruising Certification

 - Personal shower kit, including soap for bathing.
 Remember your personal medical items.

-- A soft-sided lightweight duffel bag or collapsible suitcase for easy storage is recommended.
+- A soft-sided lightweight duffel bag or a collapsible suitcase for easy storage is recommended.
 Put clothes in plastic bags to ensure dry storage.

 - Travel light.
 Pack the absolute minimum.